Attestation Standard No. 2

 3. Determine the auditor's compliance with independence and ethics requirements; and

-4. Exercise due professional care, which includes application of professional skepticism, in planning and performing the review and preparation of the report.
+1. Exercise due professional care, including the application of professional skepticism,8/ in planning and performing the review and preparation of the report.

-Note: Due professional care imposes a responsibility on each engagement team7A/ member to comply with this standard.
-The exercise of due professional care requires critical review at every level of supervision of the work done and the judgment exercised by those assisting in the engagement, including preparing the report.8/
+Note: Due professional care imposes a responsibility on each engagement team8A/ member to comply with this standard.
+The exercise of due professional care requires critical review at every level of supervision of the work done and the judgment8B/ exercised by those assisting in the engagement, including preparing the report.
+Due professional care concerns what the auditor does and how well the auditor does it.
+Due professional care means acting with reasonable care and diligence; exercising professional skepticism; acting with integrity; and complying with applicable professional and legal requirements.8C/

 Note: AS 1215, Audit Documentation, establishes the documentation requirements for review engagements performed pursuant to this standard.